etopiei/braintest/README.md

 ## Running a program

-A simple brainf\*ck interpreter can be found in this repo.
+A simple brainf\*ck interpreter can be found in this repo ([here](brainfuck-simple.py)).
 To run a program, pipe the program into the interpreter:

 ```
 cat my_program.bf | python brainfuck-simple.py